top of page

 Request a survey or contact us via our online form today.

-Your original stained glass can be protected — beautifully and permanently — without compromising comfort or energy efficiency.
+Your original stained glass can be protected beautifully and permanently — without sacrificing energy performance, warmth or comfort.

 Call-to-action banner reading “Book Your Window Survey with MWM Matt Window Mate”, inviting homeowners to click and request a sash window survey for stained glass and double glazing upgrades.